Wedding Band Abergavenny - South Wales’ Brecon Beacons Gateway

 Other areas we cover

-Abergavenny weddings often overlap with the wider Monmouthshire circuit - barns, country houses, the Wye Valley over towards Chepstow - and we play across South Wales more broadly.
+Abergavenny weddings often overlap with the wider Monmouthshire circuit - barns, country houses, the Wye Valley over towards Chepstow - and we play right across South Wales more broadly.
 If your venue isn’t named here, ask.
 Chances are we’ve played it, or somewhere very similar nearby.

 Book Your Abergavenny Wedding Band